Brașov Airport: Operations

 Upon the airport starting operating, the Romanian authority for air traffic control only allowed flights on the site between 7:00 AM and 7:00 PM, due to the limited number of trained staff able to handle the work.
 Because of this situation, some carriers operating at the airport rerouted their flights that had been delayed outside these working hours to other airports, such as Bucharest or Sibiu.
 From January 2024, the airport has extended its operating schedule to 11:00 PM.

 The then new Romanian airline Dan Air had been the most active carrier upon the airport's opening, with a large number of routes served, yet from November 2023, they decided to move all their flights to the Bacău airport, because of the tight operating schedule.
 In December 2024, Fly Lili announced the termination of all scheduled operations from Brașov by January 2025, citing insufficient business figures.
-The airline's disastrous arrival would negatively impact the airport, which would barely surpass the 200,000 passenger mark, and the terminal expansion projected for 2027-2029 was put on hold.
+The airline's withdrawal would negatively impact the airport, which would barely surpass the 200,000 passenger mark, and the terminal expansion projected for 2027-2029 was put on hold.

-In 2025, Wizz Air delivered a major boost for Brasov by adding six new routes and increasing frequencies in other two—an expansion that is set to drive the airport's traffic beyond 400,000 passengers.
-This growth marks a decisive shift from Wizz Air's earlier focus on Sibiu, where it increased weekly flights on 4 out of 5 currently served destinations and expanded their base.
+In 2025 and 2026, Wizz Air delivered a major boost for Brasov by adding ten new routes and increasing frequencies in an expansion that marks a decisive shift from their earlier focus on Sibiu, allocating an Airbus A321neo to the airport.
 The airline's substantial new investment in Brasov is expected to put the airport firmly back on a growth trajectory, restoring confidence in its long-term ambitions.